Postal Code: 7432

 - Responsibility – Every young person at our learning centre is the designer of their everyday life.
 In self-responsibility and self-determination, they develop themselves in the areas that are of interest to them, while respecting the jointly agreed rules.

-- Access to Tools – New media add an important dimension to young people's learning and therefore represent a great opportunity.
+- Access to Tools and Technology – New media add an important dimension to young people's learning and therefore represent a great opportunity.
 However, access to such tools is modulated by the learning guide depending on the personal maturity and responsibility of the young person.

-- Age Mixing – People have always learned naturally from each other in mixed-age groups.
+- Free Age Mixing – People have always learned naturally from each other in mixed-age groups.
 This is why young people of different ages spend their day together at our learning centre.
 They support each other in their individual learning processes.

-- Healthy Community – Adults use sociocratic decision making and introduce young people to this method.
+- Community – Adults use sociocratic decision making and introduce young people to this method.
 Young people have the opportunity to make their own common rules at regular meetings and adapt them if necessary.

 If any information about this resource is out of date, please let us know.